GIXLabs/SAndC/Lab7/README.md

    ⅓ of a page describing the purpose and goals of this lab in your own words.
 Do not reproduce any material from this assignment document in any section of your writeup.
 3. Results
    Each location in the instructions below marked with “✏️” indicates some data which must appear in your report.

+# Frequently Asked Questions
+**Q: I have Python installed on my PC, why should I use Anaconda?**

+A: If you have Python already installed, it could work well in this lab.
+However, Anaconda can be very useful in the future when you work on several Python projects simultaneously.
+Anaconda helps you to create and manage multiple virtual Python environments, which could prevent conflict of library dependencies.